camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md

 description: Take a closer look at the Connectors available in Camunda Platform 8.
 ---

-This section gives an overview of the **out-of-the-box Connectors** available in Camunda Platform 8.
+Out-of-the-box Connectors accelerate solution implementation by providing pre-built, ready-to-use connectors to popular external systems.

 All Connectors are available for Camunda Platform 8 SaaS and [Self Managed](../../../self-managed/connectors-deployment/install-and-start.md).

 ## Outbound Connectors